 Just when we believed we were done with a part of the website, new requests were made.
 Add items here, remove items there.
 Why don’t we rewrite the copy?
 Sounds like it shouldn’t take that long.
 But it all takes time – and time adds up.

 Anytime you design a website, it’s important to understand that new requests equal added time which can extend your launch date.

 What did I learn?
 Well, you can’t always plan for what you don’t know.
 However, I’ve learned that having an approval process that is followed is key.
 Only allow for a certain amount of revisions and adjustments and build them into your website plan.
 If there are minor items that need to be fixed but aren’t dire to the launch of your website, create a Post Launch Plan.

 Everyone works differently.
 Some people focus on time while others don’t.
 My job is learning how to make sure everyone understands our time and what’s required in that timeframe – and that just didn’t work.
 Deadlines were established and weren’t met.
 Time kept going by and shit just wasn’t done.
 I suffered many sleepless nights and stressed-out days.

 “Where are we at with this?”

 This one really makes me frazzled because it’s the one I really struggle with when it comes to project management.
-During our website build out our biggest unrealistic request was getting add on items done in an unrealistic timeframe.
+During our website build our biggest unrealistic request was getting add-on items done in an unrealistic timeframe.
 Capacity wasn’t considered and I was so frustrated.
 And what was more frustrating was when the request was made I heard, “Yeah, sure.”
 Really?!

 Learning from My Mistakes

 My advice to you should you decide to design a new website is to consider your time.
 Consider your team’s time – whether it’s your own team or one you hire.
 Understand that great work takes time and it’s a team effort.
-You must create a realistic plan, leaving room for review, have clear processes and communicate your expectations.
+You must create a realistic plan, leave room for review, have clear processes, and communicate your expectations.